It could have been much worse

 We all love to saddle others with the responsibility for failure, but we’re terrified to examine our own participation in their lack of success.Read More »

-There are an abundance of memes, stories, poems, placards, and t-shirts that deify the firefighter as a hero.
+There is an abundance of memes, stories, poems, placards, and t-shirts that deify the firefighter as a hero.

 I don’t like it.

 Many won’t like it, but I liken our work to that of the trash collector (whom I profoundly respect.)